bitcraze/crazyflie-firmware/docs/functional-areas/lighthouse/multi_base_stations.md

 2 base stations cover around 4x4 meters of flying space and if it was possible to add more base stations larger flying spaces could be used.
 The lighthouse positioning system currently supports only 2 base stations, but most of the code is (more or less) in reality working with up to 16.
-This guid will outline the necessary steps to set up a larger system.
+This guide will outline the necessary steps to set up a larger system.
 Please first consult the ["Getting started with the Lighthouse system"](https://www.bitcraze.io/documentation/tutorials/getting-started-with-lighthouse/) guide on our web to get a good understanding of basic use.